AtifInCloud/Smart-Gloves-Project/README.md

 Upload the `smart_gloves.ino` file to your Arduino Mega 2560.

 ### Python
-Install the required Python libraries and run the `smart_gloves_ml.py` script.
+Install the required Python libraries and run the `live_signal.py` and `trainingmodel.py` scripts.

+## Files and Directories
+- `Arduino_Code/`: Contains the Arduino source code.
+- `Python_Code/`: Contains the Python scripts for data processing and model training.
+- `Documentation/`: Contains project documentation and related files.
+- `Media/`: Contains media files demonstrating the project.

 ## Future Prospects
 - Expanded vocabulary of gestures